Support for disabled students and students with learning difficulties

 Letting us know about your disability

-You can declare your disability at any time by accessing your MyTAP student portal.
+You can declare your disability at any time on our online booking and application system.

 You can withdraw your declaration at any point.
 Doing so will affect any reasonable adjustments you may have had in place.